loughjo/pands-problem-sheet/README.md

 Description of Program : A program that asks the user to input any positive integer and outputs the successive values of the following calculation.

-Used the following collatz calculator to check my code was calculating the collatz sequence correctly https://www.dcode.fr/collatz-conjecture
+Used the following collatz calculator to check my code was calculating the collatz sequence correctly.<br />
+https://www.dcode.fr/collatz-conjecture

-Explanation of collatz conjecture and sequence https://www.cantorsparadise.com/the-collatz-conjecture-beauty-or-conundrum-of-mathematics-
+Explanation of collatz conjecture and sequence.<br />
+https://www.cantorsparadise.com/the-collatz-conjecture-beauty-or-conundrum-of-mathematics-

 Reviewed lecture and tutorials for week 4 to understand about Lists and if/elif statement

-Rewviewed the while loop from realpython https://realpython.com/python-while-loop/
+Reviewed the while loop from realpython.<br />
+https://realpython.com/python-while-loop/

 ## Week 05 Task - Program that Outputs whether Today is a Weekday Or Not